starkfell/100DaysOfIaC/articles/day.53.arm.json.201.md

 # Getting to know ARM and JSON (Part 2)

 In [Day 5 - Getting to Know ARM and JSON](https://github.com/starkfell/100DaysOfIaC/blob/master/articles/day.5.getting.to.know.arm.and.json.md), which was basically an "Intro to ARM 101" post, we covered the basics of JSON, and Azure Resource Manager (ARM) templates structure, like parameters and variables.
-If you haven't read that installment already, or want to refresh your memory, give that installment a quick read.
+If you haven't read that installment already, or want to refresh your memory, give Day 5 a quick read.

 In this article: